Bruno Cerella: National team career

 Cerella was a member of the senior men's Italian national basketball team in 2008, although he never played in an official competition.

 Player profile

 Although rarely a starter, and not a prolific scorer, Cerrella is known on his teams as a luxury bench option, who will reliably perform his defensive duties, contribute with steals, and rarely turnover the ball on offense.

 Personal life

-Of Italian heritage, though his paternal grandfather, he became an Italian citizen when he was 15.
+Of Italian heritage, through his paternal grandfather, he became an Italian citizen when he was 15.

 He created with fellow player Tommaso Marino, and others, the charity project “Slums Dunk”, that he operates during the off-season in Kenya and Zambia.
 It aims to provide basketball coaching, facilities, and education to underprivileged youngsters in slums.

 In his free time, he enjoys scuba diving and tourism.

 One of his good friends is fellow Bahía Blanca native Rodrigo Palacio, who also lives in Milan, and is a basketball fan.
+Since 2024 he has relationship with the Greek actress Athina Oikonomakou.